mikejseay/portfolio-minimal/content/articles/db-detective-discogs/index.md

 _Result:_

-The audio release that credits the largest number of artists is a German audiobook recording of 'Infinite Jest' by David Foster Wallace.
+The audio release that credits the largest number of artists is [a German audiobook recording of _Infinite Jest_ by David Foster Wallace](https://www.discogs.com/release/23145560).
 If recording an audiobook of an infamously long novel sounded difficult (the German translation by Ulrich Blumenbach is about 1500 pages), try using a different narrator on each page.
 That's what Andreas Ammer, Andreas Gerth, and Acid Pauli set out to do in 2017.
 But they had a clever idea to make this task easier: they crowdsourced the recording duties by creating a website through which anyone could submit a recording of a single page of the novel.
-To make things even more interesting, they scored the narration with constantly-evolving music produced by their 'Goldene Maschine' – a modular synthesizer with 57 modules, 172 cables, and over 200 controls.
+To make things even more interesting, they scored the narration with constantly-evolving music produced by their "Goldene Maschine" – a modular synthesizer with 57 modules, 172 cables, and over 200 controls.

 ### What release in each format had the most pieces of media?